[Claude Code] How to Create and Use Skills - Your Own Slash Commands

 └── skillname/

-└── skill.md ← This one file is the entirety of the skill.
+└── skill.md ← This one file is the entire skill.

 ~/.claude/skills/blog-write/→/blog-write~/.claude/skills/gitpush/→/gitpush

-Let's create our own skill folder and files.
-For example, we'll create a simple commit message generator.
+Let's create a skill folder and file.
+As an example, we'll make a simple commit message generator.

 mkdir -p ~/.claude/skills/commit-msg